 In Massachusetts, Medicaid (called MassHealth) is a very common source of funding for long-term care, particularly for people who have used up their own assets to pay for an assisted living facility or nursing home.
-In 2012, the averagedaily cost of a private room in a nursing home in Massachusetts was $360.
-Private health insurance policies generally do not cover long term care, very few people purchase private long-term care insurance policies, and Medicare coverage for long-term care services is very limited.
+In 2018, the average daily cost of a private room in a nursing home in Massachusetts was $420.
+Private health insurance policies generally do not cover long-term care, very few people purchase private long-term care insurance policies, and Medicare coverage for long-term care services is very limited.
 Fortunately, Medicaid is there to pick up the tab for many people.
 In a recent year, MassHealth paid for nursing homes for approximately 70% of nursing home residents in Massachusetts.

-There are many different ways to become eligible for MassHealth, and there are specific eligibility rules for long-term care services like nursing homes (rather than for doctor's appointments, hospitalizations, and so on).
-You can apply for MassHealth online or you can apply by phone at 800-841-2900.
+There are many different ways to become eligible for MassHealth, and there are specific eligibility rules for long-term care services like nursing homes (rather than for doctors' appointments, hospitalizations, and so on).
+For application information, visit MassHealth online or by phone at 800-841-2900.

-If you are 65 or older, you can qualify for MassHealth if your income is at or below 100% of the Federal Poverty Rate, or $972.50 per month in 2014.
+If you are 65 or older, you can qualify for MassHealth if your income is at or below 100% of the federal poverty rate, or $1,041 per month in 2019.
 People who receive SSI already qualify to receive MassHealth.

 To qualify for any type of Medicaid coverage in Massachusetts, you must have no more than $2,000 in resources, or $3,000 for a married couple.
 Resources are assets like money and property.

 Some property does not count toward the resource limit.
 In Massachusetts, one car of any value is exempt, as long as a household member is using it.
 Personal belongings are also exempt.
-Your home is exempt up to an equity value of $814,000.
+Your home is exempt up to an equity value of $878,000 (in 2019).
 You can exempt more equity if you have a spouse or a minor or adult disabled child living in the home.

 Retirement accounts, stocks, bonds, certificates of deposit, life insurance policies with cash value, and bank accounts are all counted as resources.